cobilab/chester/README.md

 ## EXAMPLE ##

-The following illustrate a Human-Chimp (large) example.
+The following illustrate a Human-Neanderthal example.
 For the purpose go to the base and run:
 <pre>
-cp scripts/RunHumanChimp.sh .
-cp scripts/GetHumanParse.sh .
-cp scripts/GetChimpParse.sh .
+cp ancient/runNeanderthal.sh .
 .
-GetHumanParse.sh
-.
-GetChimpParse.sh
-.
-RunHumanChimp.sh &
+RunNeanderthal.sh &
 </pre>

 It will download all the sequences and run CHESTER-map.
-This will output the plot.svg, with the human novel regions relatively to the chimpanzee, chromosome by chromosome.
+This will output the plot.svg, with the human novel regions relatively to the Neanderthal, chromosome by chromosome.
 The next image illustrate such result:

 <p align="center"><img src="imgs/example.png"
 alt="CHESTER" width="600" height="300" border="0" /></p>

-The example image show most of the centromers contained in the chromosomes and several genes (present in human but not in chimpanzee).

 ## CITATION ##

 On using this software/method please cite:

 D. Pratas, R. M. Silva, A. J. Pinho, P. J. S. G. Ferreira, Detection and visualisation of regions of human DNA not present in other primates.
 Proceedings of the 21st Portuguese Conference on Pattern Recognition, RecPad 2015, Faro, Portugal, October 2015.

-(Best paper award of RecPad 2015)

 [Download paper] (https://github.com/pratas/chester/blob/master/paper.pdf)